zhiyiYo/SSD/README.md

 # SSD
-An implementation of SSD object detection neural network using PyTorch.
+An implementation of SSD object detection using PyTorch.

 ## Quick start
 1. Create virtual environment: